arttumiettinen/pi2/README.md

 ### Linux

-- Make sure that FFTW 3 library is installed (or place its source to fftw-3.3.7-src folder, modify paths in build_again.sh to point to correct folders and run it).
+- Make sure that FFTW 3 library and its development package is installed (or place its source to fftw-3.3.7-src folder, modify paths in build_again.sh to point to correct folders and run it).
-- Make sure that libpng library is installed.
+- Make sure that libpng library and its development package is installed.
 - Make sure that g++ 7.3 is installed.
 - For Python support make sure that Python 3 is installed.
 - Run make in the project root directory.
 The output is placed in folder bin-linux64/release.

-You can install the executable and libraries to any standard location, but often it is better to just copy the files along with your project.
-This guarantees that you know which version of the program you used to generate results.
+You can install the executable and libraries to any standard location, but often it is simpler to copy the files along with your image analysis project.
+This guarantees that you know which version of the program you used to generate your results.

 ### Windows

 - FFTW, libpng and zlib are required.
-It's easiest to download all these dependencies from the releases page, see above.
+It's easiest to download all these dependencies from the [releases page](https://github.com/arttumiettinen/pi2/releases/latest).
 Just unpack the .zip file to the project root directory.
 Another possibility is to build the dependencies from sources using default Release Library x64 build settings.
 - Build everything in itl2.sln solution file using Visual Studio.
 The output is placed to x64/Release folder.